Driventobraise/PythonLiveProject/README.md

 # Skills Learned
 * Learned VCS through Azure DevOps.
 * A deeper more meaningful understanding of Django.
-* How to utilize web-scraping.
+* learning to use technologies new to me like web scraping.
 * Keeping up with a work load while working remotely.
+* learning to investigate errors and solve them.